 I have had the honour of witnessing four of these events.
-Each aspirant looked focused and ready when they stood in the middle of the mat.
+Each aspirant looked focused and ready when they waited in the middle of the mat.
 Each stood tall and silent.
-On their faces, I could see no traces of intention at all; the face of someone in the Zen mind.
-Once it began the crowd shouted encouragement, the walls ringing with their voices and the loud cries from the action on the mat.
-As each bout went on, and the fighter’s true-self emerged, the crowd’s shouts threatened to raise the roof off.
-Tears welled in the spectator’s eyes as they bayed and screamed for the fighter to continue, to get up, to hold on, to keep going.
-It’s emotional, genuinely moving, and you feel like you’re present at a birth; like something is being born anew here today, some mighty alloy hammered on the anvil and found true, with sparks shooting off in all directions.
-The emotions crescendo in the final bouts where the aspirant faces their own instructors, in a final quenching of the newly forged blade, and then it is over bar the sound of gasping for breath.
-Gis are straightened, belts re-tied and bows made.
+On their faces I could see no trace of intention at all, each the visage of someone in the Zen mind.
+Once it began, the crowd shouted encouragement and the walls rang with their voices mixed with the loud cries from the action on the mat.
+As each bout went on, and the fighter’s true-self emerged, the crowd’s increasing volume threatened to raise the roof right off.
+The realisation of what they were here to witness forced tears to well up in their eyes and they bayed and screamed for the fighter to continue, to get up, to hold on, to keep going.
+It’s brutal and yet genuinely moving, like you’re present at a birth, like something is being born anew here today, some mighty alloy hammered on the anvil and found true with sparks shooting off in all directions.
+The emotions crescendo in the later bouts, where the aspirants face their own instructors in a final quenching of the newly forged blade.
+And then it is over and silence descends bar the sound of the aspirant gasping for breath.
+Gis are straightened, belts are re-tied and bows are made.
 Then friends rush forward to help the fighter leave the mat.
-On this day a person was remade from clay into steel and tested against the dragon’s tail and they are now a sword-blade proven to cut true.
+On this day a person was remade from clay into steel and tested against the dragon’s tail.
+They are now a sword-blade proven to cut true.
 Earned the 2nd Dan of Goju is, earned in truth.

 How on earth do you prepare for such a challenge?

 Goran has trained many fighters through their 2nd Dans and in this book he recounts his experience with a few and the training regime he has devised to prepare them for the field and their best chance of success.